 Every incident that is alleged to have violated the community standards at Springfield College is unique and is treated as its own entity.
-We meet with every student individually to allow you the opportunity to openly and honestly discuss your involvement.
-Below is a brief synopsis of what you may expect concerning the judicial process here at Springfield College.
+We meet with every student individually to allow the opportunity to openly and honestly discuss involvement.
+Below is a brief synopsis of what a student may expect concerning the judicial process here at Springfield College.

-- A judicial conference will be scheduled for the parties involved with either one of the hearing officers (Resident Director, Judicial Grad Assistant, or Area Coordinator) or the Coordinator, depending on the severity of the incident and availability.
+- An administrative hearing will be scheduled for the parties involved with one of the hearing officers .

-- Your class schedule will be looked up in PrideNet so a meeting can be scheduled without conflicts.
-Your varsity athletic competition schedule will also be taken into consideration; however, practices are not a reason to reschedule.
+- The student's class schedule will be looked up in PrideNET so a meeting can be scheduled without conflicts.
+Varsity athletic practices are not a reason to reschedule.

-- A letter will be sent to you thru your PrideNet e-mail outlining:
+- A letter will be sent to the student through PrideNET e-mail outlining:

 - The alleged community standards violation/s